drug007/tracing_post/README.md

 So in fact this approach is very suitable on early stage of developing and less useful in final product.
 Although if tracing logic is fixed and well defined this approach can be used in production ready applications/libraries - for example this way of dmd frontend tracing was suggested by Stefan Koch to [profile perfomance and memory consumption](https://github.com/dlang/dmd/pull/7792).

-## gdb based approach  (another variant: Tracing with debugger)
+## GDB Based Approach
 Debugger is more advanced way to trace our application.
 You do not need to modify your application to change the methodology of tracing that is very useful in production.
 Instead of compiling tracing logic in the application you set breakpoints.
 When gdb stop the application execution on breakpoint you can use large arsenal of gdb functionality to inspect internal state of inferior (this term used in gdb means the binary being debugged).
 You do not have ability to use Phobos directly but you can use helpers and moreover you have access to registers and stack - unavailable option in case of writef debugging.
-Let's take a look at our code for `Event.One`:
+Let's take a look at our [code](tracing_gdb.d) for `Event.One`:
 ```D
     case Case.One: